 Asked where he sees himself in 10 years, Carlos replies, “I hope to be fighting to win many Grand Slams and fighting to be No 1, to continue playing with the same enthusiasm as when I was 18 years old.”Asked where he sees himself in 10 years, Carlos replies, “I hope to be fighting to win many Grand Slams and fighting to be No 1, to continue playing with the same enthusiasm as when I was 18 years old.”

 A short sentence that says a lot.
 “To win a lot of Grand Slams”; “fighting to be No 1”; “to keep playing with the same enthusiasm as when I was 18.”
 It sounds so like the young Rafa.

 The next Rafa?

 So is being compared to Nadal pressure or motivation?
 “Neither,” says Alcaraz.
 “I know that there will never be another like Rafa in history.
 I am Carlos.”

-It’s worth listening to what Nadal says.
-“I really believe Carlos is going to be able to progress quickly.
+After that victory, the elder Spaniard said, “I really believe Carlos is going to be able to progress quickly.
 He is a complete player.
 I mean, he’s brave, he’s able to go to the net very often, great forehand, great backhand.”

 A recipe for success

 Alcaraz recalls signing his first contract with Babolat in 2013, when he was just 10 years old.
-He played for nine years with the same model, the Pure Aero, and recently switched to the precision focused Pure Aero VS. “I wanted a little more control,” he says, “and I saw that this racquet had one more string and I wanted to try it.
+He played for nine years with the same model, the Pure Aero, and in 2021 switched to the precision focused Pure Aero VS. “I wanted a little more control,” he says, “and I saw that this racquet had one more string and I wanted to try it.
 I liked it and decided to change.
 I like it a lot because the ball comes off the strings fast and at the same time I have confidence and control.”